michaelcerda/Lagrange-Interpolation/README.md

 ### Built with MATLAB

-This project demonstrates Lagrange Interpolation for set of input (x) and output (Y).
+This project demonstrates Lagrange Interpolation for a set of input (x) and output (Y).